Information regarding browser or device support

 Head of Household

-What are the advantages and disadvantages of filing Single?
+What are the advantages and disadvantages of filing single?

 About the Author

-Mark Steber is Senior Vice President and Chief Tax Information Officer for Jackson Hewitt.
+Mark Steber is Senior Vice President and Chief Tax Officer for Jackson Hewitt.
 With over 30 years of experience, he oversees tax service delivery, quality assurance and tax law adherence.
 Mark is Jackson Hewitt’s national spokesperson and liaison to the Internal Revenue Service and other government authorities.
 He is a Certified Public Accountant (CPA), holds registrations in Alabama and Georgia, and is an expert on consumer income taxes including electronic tax and tax data protection.

 More about Mark Steber Our Editorial Policy